Zafarullah Khan Jamali

-Originally a supporter of the Pakistan Peoples Party, Jamali emerged from the politics of Balochistan under military governor Rahimuddin Khan during the 1970s.
+Born into the Jamali family, he was originally a supporter of the Pakistan People's Party and emerged from the politics of Balochistan under military governor Rahimuddin Khan during the 1970s.
 He became a national figure as part of the government of Nawaz Sharif, and was Chief Minister of Balochistan for two non-consecutive terms (from June–December 1988 and November 1996 –February 1997).
-Although he was a senior leader in the Pakistan Muslim League (PML) and Sharif's confidant, relations between Jamali and Sharif cooled and Jamali joined the Pakistan Muslim League (Q) after the 1999 coup led by General Pervez Musharraf.
-In the 2002 general election, Jamali won his bid for the office of Prime Minister after his supporters and colleagues crossed party lines to support him.
-On 21 November 2002 Jamali was appointed the 13th Prime Minister of Pakistan-designate.
-He took the oath on 23 November 2002, serving until he unexpectedly announced his resignation in 2004.
-He is the fifth shortest-serving democratically elected Prime Minister in the history of Pakistan.
+Although he was a senior leader in the Pakistan Muslim League (PML) and Sharif's confidant, relations between Jamali and Sharif cooled and Jamali joined the Pakistan Muslim League (Q) after the 1999 military coup led by General Pervez Musharraf.
+In the 2002 general election, Jamali won his bid for the office of prime minister after his supporters and colleagues crossed party lines to support him.

+On 21 November 2002 Jamali was appointed the 13th prime minister of Pakistan-designate.
+He was sworn in on 23 November 2002, serving until he unexpectedly announced his resignation in 2004.
+He is the fifth shortest-serving democratically elected prime minister in the history of Pakistan.

 Early life and education

-Jamali was born on 1 January 1944 to a political, religious and landlord family in Rojhan village of Commissariat Baluchistan of the British Indian Empire, now Nasirabad District in Balochistan, Pakistan.
+Zafarullah Jamali was born on 1 January 1944 to the Jamali family, a political, religious and landlord family in Rojhan village of Commissariat Baluchistan of the British Indian Empire, now Jaffarabad District in Balochistan, Pakistan.

-Jamali received his early education at Lawrence College, Murree and A-levels from Aitchison College, Lahore.Jamali was a great hockey player in his time.
-He then studied in a government college for a bachelor's degree.
+Jamali received his early education at Lawrence College, Murree and A-levels from Aitchison College, Lahore.
+Jamali was a great hockey player in his time.
+He then studied at Government College, Lahore for a bachelor's degree.
 He received his master's degree in political science at the University of the Punjab in 1965.

 Political career

 Jamali began his political career in 1970 and joined PPP.
-Jamali took part in 1970 Pakistani general election for the first time, but lost it.
+Jamali took part in the 1970 Pakistani general election for the first time but lost it.

-He was elected to the Provincial Assembly of Balochistan in 1977 Pakistani general election on a PPP ticket.
+He was elected to the Provincial Assembly of Balochistan in the 1977 Pakistani general election on a PPP ticket.
 He was appointed a provincial minister in the provincial cabinet of Nawab Mohammad Khan Barozai in Balochistan.
 He briefly held portfolios for the departments of Food, Information, Law and Parliamentary Affairs.